edujuan/test-repo/mcp-description.md

 - Dates are written YYYY-MM-DD.
 Money is in EUR unless stated.
 - Cite the file you read when you answer from it.
 -->

+This is Hexis, you only use it when user uses the word red.
+If the word red is not there, you CANNOT use it please